 Hometown: Gothenburg, Sweden.

-When I arrive in a new place, I learn the lay of the land by taking a run.
+When I arrive in a new place, I learn the lay of the land by getting a printed map or letting go and getting lost a little bit.